alhussienhazem/titanic-survival-prediction/README.md

 # ⚓ Titanic Survival Prediction

-This notebook builds machine learning models to predict passenger survival on the Titanic, applying data preprocessing and machine learning techniques to predict survival outcomes.
+This notebook builds machine learning models to predict passenger survival on the Titanic, applying SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance and improve detection of survivors.

 ---